slowernews/hamster-system/README.md

         Use it in the beggining of the line to allow sorting:
         Example: % going to bank

+####Briefings:

+- a list of actions is called *briefing*<sup> 6</sup>.
+Briefings are managed in Evernote.

 ####Cabinet:

-- to simplify and optimize your workflow, your project references and notes are always stored here (not inside project folders).
-They are managed in Evernote using Hamster-note<sup> 6</sup>.
+- to simplify and optimize your workflow, your project references and notes are always stored here (not inside project folders) and managed in Evernote.

 - name your notes using project folders notation: